Wyn Williams: Early life and education

 Wyn Lewis Williams was born in Ferndale in the Rhondda to Ronald and Nellie Williams.
-Educated at Rhondda Grammar County school he matriculated at Corpus Christi College, Oxford, before entering the Inns of Court School of Law in London.
+Educated at Rhondda County Grammar school he matriculated at Corpus Christi College, Oxford, before entering the Inns of Court School of Law in London.

 Legal career

 Williams was called to the bar (Inner Temple) in 1974 and made a bencher in 2007.
 He practised in Cardiff from 1974 to 1988 and in London from 1988 to 2004.
 He became a Queen's Counsel in 1992, and served as a recorder until his appointment as a specialist Chancery judge for Wales in 2004.
 On 11 January 2007, Williams was appointed a High Court judge, receiving the customary knighthood, and assigned to the Queen’s Bench Division.
 He served as a presiding judge for the Wales Circuit and as Deputy Chairman of the Boundary Commission for Wales.

-He was appointed president of Welsh tribunals in December 2017.
+He was appointed president of Welsh tribunals in December 2017, and retired from the post on 31 March 2023.

-In February 2022 he began the Statutory Inquiry into the British Post Office scandal, projected to continue throughout 2022.
+In February 2022 he began the statutory inquiry into the British Post Office scandal, projected to continue into the middle of 2024.